 As a child, I remember my dad bringing home all sorts of old computer parts from work.
 He encouraged me to tear them apart, learn about the components, and understand how software interacted with hardware to accomplish amazing things.
 I started building computers at a very young age, but simply couldn’t afford the latest and greatest parts on the market.
 Nevertheless, the logical thought process of computing was incredibly appealing.
 Around the same time, I grew fond of automotive workings.
 I learned about the different parts in an internal combustion engine, how they interact, and how to troubleshoot problems.
 Over the years, I’ve tinkered with almost every aspect of my car and try to help colleagues with their automotive needs.

 I love Linux (Debian derivatives), MacOS, Apple notebooks and tablets, Nexus/Pixel Android smartphones, and most importantly, building my own desktop computers.
-I’ve also written about the gadgets which make my world functional.
+I’ve also written about the gadgets I use on a daily basis.

 What's your goal with social media?